Could The Torpedo Make A Comeback In Today’s NHL?

 Early this year, in the Canadian Women’s Hockey League, the Calgary Inferno unveiled an “innovation” against the powerful Montreal Canadiennes, lining up with four forwards and a lone defenseman rather than the traditional 3-2 formation that almost every team in the world employs.
-You can watch the full game on the CWHL Website.
+You can watch the full game on the CWHL website.

-“We asked ourselves where they were going with it,” said Canadiennes head coach Dany Brunet in Habs Eye On The Prize.
+“We asked ourselves where they were going with it,” said Canadiennes head coach Dany Brunet on Habs Eye On The Prize.
 “We saw their starting lineup and asked whether it was going to be a trick play to start the game.”

 It was no trick, nor was it an innovation.
 The system is called The Torpedo, and it has been around for nearly 70 years.
-Where a traditional hockey lineup will have three forwards (two wingers and a center) in front of two defensemen, the Torpedo features two forwards, two “halfbacks”, and a single defenseman in front of the goaltender.
-According to Slate, the forwards operate a full-time forecheckers, harassing opposing defenders in the offensive zone and lingering in the neutral zone looking for a quick outlet pass and a breakaway attempt when their team is in the defensive zone.
+Where a traditional hockey lineup will have three forwards (two wingers and a center) in front of two defensemen, the Torpedo features two forwards, two “halfbacks,” and a single defenseman in front of the goaltender.
+According to Slate, the forwards operate as full-time forecheckers, harassing opposing defenders in the offensive zone and lingering in the neutral zone looking for a quick outlet pass and a breakaway attempt when their team is in the defensive zone.

 The halfbacks operate similar to an offensive defenseman, working the corners in the defensive zone and looking to spring into the attack at the first opportunity, where they create a sort of fulcrum point for the team in the offensive zone.
 The defender functions similar to a defensive defenseman, planting himself in front of the goaltender and trying to keep the slot clear of attackers, while bringing up the rear during the attack.

 The system is the brainchild of Russian National Team legend and hockey revolutionary Anatoli Tarasov, who employed a version of it at the 1972 Olympics.
 In that contest, the Russian national team earned yet another gold medal, torching opponents for 33 goals in five games in what was actually one of their worst Olympic performances during their era of domination.